+The Group implemented the new regulatory requirements prescribed in EBA/GL/2022/14, EBA/RTS/2022/10 and EBA/RTS/2022/09 in the Group Framework on Interest rate Risk in Banking Book and Group Methodology on Interest Rate Risk in Banking Book.
 The Group is using gap analysis to measure interest rate risk.
 Gap analysis allocates all relevant interest rate-sensitive assets and liabilities to a certain number of predefined time buckets according to their next contractual reset date.
 The analysis also allocates equity, non-maturing deposits, prepaying loans or other instruments with future cash flows subject to customer behaviours, according to general/behavioural assumptions regarding their maturity or reset date, to time buckets.
 It then measures the arithmetic difference (the gap) between the amounts of assets and liabilities in each time bucket, in absolute terms.
 For certain interest rate sensitive items, the contractual maturity is undetermined, therefore the Group classifies them into interest rate gaps according to the historical data and the characteristics of the markets in which credit institution operates.
 Sight deposits are classified in accordance with the Group rules for modelling of sight deposits, which defines a methodology for assigning of non-maturity deposits into time buckets, distinguishing between stable and unstable deposits and between core and non-core deposits.
-The above-described methodology for modelling of non-maturing deposits is in line with Interest rate risk in the banking book Standards issued by the Basel Committee on Banking Supervision in April 2016 and Guidelines on the management of interest rate risk arising from non-trading book activities issued by the European Banking Authority (EBA/GL/2018/02).
-Also, embedded options have been implemented into IRR Gap report, meaning that early prepayment rate has been applied at loans with fixed interest rate while at term deposits has been applied early repayment rate.
+Embedded options have been implemented into IRR Gap report, meaning that early prepayment rate has been applied at loans with fixed interest rate while at term deposits has been applied early repayment rate.

-One of elements of interest rate risk management entails considering interest rate risk exposure in stress circumstances.
-Group performs stress tests in order to identify and measure interest rate risk in extraordinary circumstances, by analysing possible impact on the financial result and equity.
+One of the elements of interest rate risk management entails considering interest rate risk exposure in stress circumstances.
+The Group performs stress tests in order to identify and measure interest rate risk in extraordinary circumstances, by analysing possible impact on the financial result and equity.
 Stress tests consist of several different interest rate shock scenarios for measuring net interest income and economic value of equity on consolidated level, considering different shock sizes for significant currencies EUR and RSD.
 Results of the conducted stress tests are considered against the internally set limits.